Plant Biology. Ashikaga Flower Park, Japan. The Japanese love flowers, and wisteria are among their favorites.

 Wisteria (known as fuji in Japan) is said to be one of the archipelago's most ancient noted flowering trees, even being described in the collected poems of the Man'yoshu (Collection of Ten Thousand Leaves).
 One of the best places to view fuji flowers is the Ashikaga Flower Park in Ashikaga City, Tochigi Prefecture.
 Ashikaga Flower Park features lots of blue, white and pink fuji, as well as yellow laburnum (Japanese: kingusari) that look like yellow colored fuji.
 Three massive wisteria trellises extend for more than 1000 square meters, in addition to a large trellis of rare double-petaled wisteria.
 One large fuji tree is 100 years old and its branches are supported to create a huge umbrella of blue fuji flowers.
 Besides the fuji, you will find many other flowers, restaurants and a shop selling plants and local products.

 Wikipedia states, “By chance, Jokichi Takamine, the Japanese chemist who discovered adrenaline, was in Washington with Mr. Midzuno, the Japanese consul to New York City, on April 8.
-Informed of a plan to plant Japanese cherry trees along the Speedway, Takamine asked if Mrs. The town of Biei in Hokkaido, Japan.
+Informed of a plan to plant Japanese cherry trees along the Speedway, Takamine asked if Mrs. Taft would accept an additional 2000 trees, while Midzuno suggested that the trees be given in the name of Tokyo.
+The town of Biei in Hokkaido, Japan.
 Pseudanthium.
 "Flower head" redirects here.

 From late April to early May a few acres of woodlands are covered by a splendid carpet of wild bluebell hyacinths.
-Photo by: Raimund Linke Thick grove of poplar trees, Oregon.
+Photo by: Raimund Linke.
 Forest overgrown with wild garlic in Kaiserstuhl, Germany.
 Lake Tekapo in New Zealand.
 Random photo Submit your photo Stumble Thru landscape photography Tags: lake.

 The Saguaro Cactus and its visitors.
 In May, Saguaro Cacti form crowns of flower buds on the ends of arms and the main stem.

 Even protective particle masks and welding gloves could not spare her several subsequent stings – one requiring hospitalisation – but that was nothing compared with the severe allergy she developed.
 “Being stung is the worst kind of pain you can imagine - like being burnt with hot acid and electrocuted at the same time,” said Marina, who at the time was a postgraduate student at James Cook University investigating the herbivores that eat stinging trees.
 “The allergic reaction developed over time, causing extreme itching and huge hives that eventually required steroid treatment.
 Pollenators, a plant's go-betweens.
 Daisies and Lavender in Bulgaria.
-Cocora valley, Colombia. "sunrise through nature`s eyes" Random photo Submit your photo Stumble Thru nature photography Tags: sunshine tree.
-Flowers blown apart.
-Planting A Pineapple.
-Rain Storm over Tulip Field.
-Random photo.
-"Falling Garden" Oh my word.
+Cocora valley, Colombia. "sunrise through nature`s eyes" Random photo Submit your photo Stumble Thru nature photography Tags: sunshine tree sunrise through nature`s eyes.

 His images come from a digital reflex camera.
 Painstakingly and with great ingenuity Meeuws processes his pictures of flowers until he has created exactly the right image.
+The result is a series of unique and layered works of art.
+Meeuws’ floral still lifes clearly draw inspiration from those created by the great 17th century Dutch masters.
 Katinka Matson.
 Exploding Flowers.
+Gerbera We've all seen flowers beautifully displayed in our local market or flower shop, but never have we seen them exploding like this!
+Qi Wei is not a botanist but a curious photographer who, one day, came across Todd McLellan's Disassembly series.
+It got him thinking.
 Badlands in Bloom.
 Colorful Flower Feild.
 The 15 Most Beautiful Flowers In The World.